clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - With React, compoennta re the main mechanisme of reuse.
-- Instead of partials for HTML, classes for CSS and funtions for JS, we create a compoent that bundles up all 3, and allows us to creat ea library of high-level UI elements.
+- Instead of partials for HTML, classes for CSS and function for JS, we create a compoent that bundles up all 3, and allows us to creat ea library of high-level UI elements.

 - ℹ️ MOdern React also features `hooks`, which offers a way to reuse React logic.
 In future lessons.